3ther-joyboy/SnagickCollector/README.md

   - ``verify_self`` - Users cannot veryfi them selfs on theyr own, a special tokenw with this perrmissions is generated and send on theyr email, or a user with ``verify_other`` can verify them insted
   - ``verify_other`` - With this token, users can verify others (from perrmission 0 to 1)
   - ``edit_self`` - User can edit theyr name, bio, or what ever they have on theyr profile
   - ``delete_self`` - This token is eather send on users email, or it has to be requested on the site.
-By default this perrmissions is false due to cross site scripting.
+By default this perrmissions is false due to cross side request forgery.
   - ``edit_lower`` - User can edit profiles of other users that have lower perrmission levl then him.
   - ``create_cards`` - Allows user to create cards with editions/types/subtipes and asign them
   - ``create_test_cards`` - Allows normal users to create cards without edition attached to them (these cards doesnt show up in the card search unless specificly searched for them)